nad5na/montecarlo/README.md

             purpose: creates a die object with various faces, face weights, and number of rolls and returns the rolled die object

-            inputs: array of faces for the die object, weight to change/new weight, number of times die object is rolled
+            inputs: array of face values for the die object

             outputs: die objects that have been rolled a certain amount of times with certain face weights